pix3lot/Slackit/README.md

 * Central model was opened
 * User closed the file without synching to central

+Screenshot button sends full screenshot to project channel

 ##Future development
 Include groups and DMs

-Add screen capture and post utility (current one doesn't work yet)

-Ability to post messages built into the Revit ribbon
+Ability to post custom messages built into the Revit ribbon

 More messaging options
   * File size